What Is Full Coverage Car Insurance? Definition, Cost & Coverage

 • Full coverage = liability + collision + comprehensive — no official definition exists

-• Mechanical breakdowns, wear and tear, and intentional damage are NOT covered
+• Mechanical breakdowns, personal belongings, and diminished value are NOT covered

 • Drop full coverage when premiums exceed 10% of your vehicle's actual cash value